xgmain/netcorptest/README.md

 ## Issue

- - I find the log records on database is only lasts a month, so I change to requirement myself, to list against day not month.
+ - I find the log records on database is only for one month, so I change to requirement myself, listing against a day not a month.

 ## To do